Disadvantages of AI in Business: Risks You Should Know

 As AI capabilities advance, the decisions and judgments made by AI systems will have far-reaching real-world effects influencing human lives.
 However, current AI lacks the strong ethical reasoning abilities that humans employ.

-Importance of Accurate & Unbiased Data
+Importance of Accurate and Unbiased Data

-Challenges in Data Collection & Preprocessing
+Challenges in Data Collection and Preprocessing

 Even after collection, a lot of data preprocessing is needed to structure, clean, and properly label the data before it can be used for AI development.
 These upfront data preparation challenges make successfully executing AI harder.